Background of the Russo-Georgian War: Formation of Georgia

+Kingdom of Abkhazia was formed in the 780s under Leo II.
 Western Georgia was included in the Kingdom of Abkhazia in the ninth century.
-Kutaisi was adopted as the capital of the Abkhaz kingdom and the Georgian language soon became dominant in the kingdom.
+Kutaisi was adopted as the capital and the Georgian language soon became dominant in the kingdom.
+In the early 10th century AD, the bishoprics in the Kingdom of Abkhazia transferred their allegiance from Constantinople to the Iberian patriarchate in Mtskheta, which used Georgian language for liturgy instead of Greek.
+The Abkhazian kings probably used Georgian as a state language.
+The ecclesiastical unification laid foundation for the political union.
 In the 10th century AD, Georgia for the first time emerged as an ethnic concept in the territories where the Georgian language was used to perform Christian rituals.
-The Abkhaz kingdom was expanding eastward and the royal intermarriage led to the merger of the Abkhaz kingdom and the Kingdom of Georgia into a single entity.
-The inclusion and subsequent adoption of the Emirate of Tbilisi as capital of Georgia in 1122 marked the culmination of the Georgian unification.
+The concept was elaborated by the Georgian monk Giorgi Merchule.
+The Abkhaz kingdom was expanding eastward and the royal intermarriage led to the merger of Abkhazia, Tao-Klarjeti, Kartli and later Kakheti-Hereti into a single entity.
+The inclusion and subsequent adoption of the Emirate of Tbilisi as capital in 1122 marked the culmination of the Georgian unification.
 After the Mongol invasions of the region, the Kingdom of Georgia eventually was split into several states.
 In the 19th century, the Russian Empire gradually took over the Georgian lands and incorporated them into Tiflis Governorate (eastern Georgia) and Kutaisi Governorate (western Georgia including Abkhazia).
 Russification of Georgians was unsuccessful and the Russians responded by renouncing the Georgian nationhood and broke down Georgian people into several sub-ethnic groups.
 In the aftermath of the Russian revolution, Georgia declared its independence on 26 May 1918.
 The Georgian constitution granted autonomy to Abkhazia.
 During the independence of Georgia in 1918–1921, Georgia did not manage to fully integrate Abkhazia.
 Although Georgia's independence was recognized by Russia in May 1920, the Russian Bolsheviks invaded independent Georgia in 1921.

 Soviet Georgia included three autonomous entities.
 These were Abkhazia, Adjara, and South Ossetia.
-Only case of religious distinctness was Ajaria due to its being populated by Ajar adherents of Islam.
+Only case of religious distinctness was Ajaria due to it being populated by Ajar adherents of Islam.
 A shared language among other common traits of Ajars and Georgians largely averted the tensions between Tbilisi and Batumi.
 Although Orthodox Christianity is common among ethnically distinct South Ossetians and Abkhaz people, fierce conflicts arose between the central government in Tbilisi and these autonomous entities.
 Abkhazia and South Ossetia were given the hypothetical right to break away from the union republic by Joseph Stalin, and this "time bomb" was used against Georgia in 1991.
 Ethnic self-determination and state formation has never been among Adjara's aims.